Ageing, unwanted, discarded and short-term solutions? Not where Juventus are concerned.

 World Cup winner Sami Khedira is still at the club, winning two Serie A titles and two Coppa Italia trophies to date.

-Dani Alves was the last free transfer through the door, picking up a Serie A title and a Coppa Italia trophy before heading to the riches of PSG.
+Dani Alves came then through the door in 2016, picking up a Serie A title and a Coppa Italia trophy before heading to the riches of PSG.

 READ MORE FROM THE FOOTBALL WORLD: